Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Hj8J3zDPKIc?si=5vd0iITn1NmihyBR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

   I completed the third milestone of my Main Project, The Fall Detector!
 For my third milestone, I retrained my model so it would be very accurate in detecting falls and also made my entire device fully wearable!
 I wear the Arduino Nano in the 3D printed case with a velcro strapped attached to my waist.
-This was a mechanical engineering and machile learning oriented milestone.
+This was a mechanical engineering and machine learning oriented milestone.
 To summarize my project, in my first milestone, I flashed the software on the terminal and tested my Fall Detector through the Arduino IDE.
 For my second milestone, I built upon my system so my model would be able to run directly on the Arduino instead of the Terminal and furthermore, the inbuilt LED would turn red or green based on the detection of a fall or a stand.
 Putting this all together in my final milestone, I tested to see if my Fall Detector was working and it worked!

 **Machine Learning**